DerekRoy/CMPT414FinalAssignment/README.md

 - sklearn
 - scipy

-Running the command: `pip3 install numpy sklearn scipy` or `pip install numpy sklearn scipy` depending on how your system is configured
+Running the command: `pip3 install numpy sklearn scipy` or `pip install numpy sklearn scipy` (depending on how your system is configured) will install the libraries.

 Library Versions used on testing:
 - scikit-learn==0.22.2.post1